omega8cc/redis/README.txt

 ------

 This implementation uses the Predis PHP library.
-It is compatible PHP 5.3 only, and need Redis >= 2.1.0 for using the WATCH command.
+It is compatible PHP 5.3 only.

 PhpRedis
 --------

 This implementation uses the PhpRedis PHP extention.
-In order to use it, you will need to compile the extension yourself.
+In order to use it, you probably will need to compile the extension yourself.

 Redis version
 -------------